odea-project/qAlgorithms/README.md

 With the exception of zlib, we directly include the full or partial source code of used libraries (also called "vendoring").
 This should reduce the potential for compilation failures to almost zero, because zlib is included on all systems we expect to be used for data analysis of spectra in any context.
+The choice to use system libraries for zlib was made because compression and decompression are the only highly security-relevant parts of this program and because from a performance perspective, faster libraries on a system may override the ZLIB environment variable.

 ## Development Roadmap